DataDog/documentation/content/agent/basic_agent_usage/amazonlinux.md

 ### Downgrade to Agent v5

 Note that v6-specific changes to your configuration will *not* work after downgrading.
-You will need to manually address any incompatible configuraton or implementation issues.
+You will need to manually address any incompatible configuration or implementation issues.

 1. Remove the Agent 6 Yum repo:
     ```shell